NSB Class 21: 21B, NSB's first superheater locomotive type

-With the introduction of superheaters the coal savings were greater then using saturated steam locomotives.
-The NSB wanted to try the new technology, and the Randsfjord Railway needed an additional two locomotives for it's standard gauge in 1909.
+With the introduction of superheaters the coal savings were greater than using saturated steam locomotives.
+The NSB wanted to try the new technology, and the Randsfjord Railway needed an additional two locomotives for its standard gauge in 1909.
 A month after 201-206 were ordered, NSB ordered two more locomotives of type 21, but this time with superheaters.
 The new locomotive type received the designation 21b.
-The NSB wanted to gain experience with these locomotives before ordering more superheated locomotives, and the next three 21 locomotives were saturated steam locomotives of type 21a, no. 146, 149-150 as described in the previous chapter.
+The NSB wanted to gain experience with these locomotives before ordering more superheated locomotives, and the next three 21 locomotives were saturated steam locomotives of type 21a, no. 146, 149–150 as described in the previous chapter.
 After this, only superheater locomotives of type 21 were ordered.
 A total of 14 locomotives of type 21b were delivered between 1908 and 1919.
 Besides 208 and 209 for the Randsfjord Railway, these were locomotives for the Smaalens Railway (no. 224, 225, 237.
 251-252, 295, 312-313, Kongsvingerbanen (no. 253, 314-315) and Meråkerbanen (no. 294).

 21C, superheater locomotive with feedwater preheaters

 In order to improve fuel economy, feedwater preheaters became popular for a period from the First World War onwards.
 When the boiler needs more water, the water is injected into the boiler from the water tank.
 This water is cold compared to the water in the boiler.
 Bringing cold water into a hot boiler means that the boiler water is cooled down somewhat, and thus the steam pressure also drops slightly.
 If you preheat the water and then inject it at a higher temperature it would be more beneficial for the total fuel consumption.
 Knorr feedwater preheaters heated the steam through a container which is filled with steam from the boiler, and then it was injected into the boiler by a small pump.

-A series of eight type 21 locomotives were ordered from the swedish Nydquist & Holm (NOHAB) in 1918, and these were equipped with feedwater preheaters.
+A series of eight type 21 locomotives were ordered from the Swedish Nydquist & Holm (NOHAB) in 1918, and these were equipped with feedwater preheaters.
 They were delivered in 1919, given the numbers 370-377, and because of the feedwater preheater, they were designated type 21c.
 Because these locomotives were fitted with feedwater preheater they were almost 2 tonnes heavier.

 However, the preheater was a complicated device that required a lot of maintenance.
 The disadvantage of this turned out to be greater than the gain in coal consumption, and therefore it was decided to remove most of the preheater from the locomotives, without this resulting in the locomotives changing their type designation.